Large-SALE-pop-up-on-a-website

 About the author

-I’m Jenny Lucas, a freelance copywriter, content writer and website specialist based in Leicester, UK.
+I’m Jenny Lucas, a freelance SEO copywriter, content writer and website specialist based in Leicester, UK.

 I’ve been using websites daily since 1995, writing them since 2009 — and have even designed several myself.